TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 .. code-block:: typoscript

-   [browser = msie]
+   [dayofmonth = 9]
-   page.10.value = Internet Explorer
+   page.10.value = It is the 9th day of the month!
    [ELSE]
-   page.10.value = Not an Internet Explorer browser!
+   page.10.value = It is NOT the 9th day of the month!
    [END]